cubexy/fmnist-model/README.md

 # fashion-mnist
-Implementation of a really simple linear regression model using PyTorch to classify images from the FashionMNIST dataset.
+Implementation of a really simple logistic regression model using PyTorch to classify images from the FashionMNIST dataset.